 Anatomical Characteristics of Dicotyledonous Plants

-In epidermal tissue it has a single layer with thick cuticle tissue.
+In epidermal tissue, it has a single layer with thick cuticle tissue.
 Found hair in the epidermis (multicellular hairs).
 Hypodermis generally consists of collenchyma tissue.
-Carrier file has no port.
+The carrier file has no port.
 The carrier file has no envelope.
 Xylem vessels are small and have a lot of fiber, but only a small amount of parenchymal tissue.
 Growth of the xylem has a circular shape of the year which can generally be used to determine the age of growth in dicotyledonous plants.
 In the stem is not found phloem parenchyma tissue.
-In the secondary growth lateral meristems will form.
+In the secondary growth, lateral meristems will form.

 Leaves in dicotyledonous plants have the form of dorsiventral tissue.
-The xylem vessels in dicotyledon leaves consist of many protoxilem and metaxilem.
+The xylem vessels in dicotyledon leaves consist of many protoxylem and metaxylem.
 Stomata in dicotyledonous leaves are found in the lower epidermis (hypostomatic).
 In mesophyll tissue has palisade tissue and spongy parenchyma tissue.
-Dicotyledon leaf has a sheath of transport beams originating from the kolenkim tissue.
+Dicotyledon leaf has a sheath of transport beams originating from the collenchyma tissue

 Anatomical Characteristics of Monocotyledon Plants